Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 5. Put diversity first

 Finally, what we’ve all known has been proven.
-Diversity and inclusion in the workplace not only helps to level the playing field for minority groups, it also carries many real business benefits:
+Diversity and inclusion in the workplace not only helps to level the playing field for minority groups, but it also carries many real business benefits.

-Given those stats, and in this day and age, you really shouldn’t need any more convincing when it comes to putting diversity first.
+Given those stats, and in this day and age, you really shouldn’t need any more convincing about putting diversity first.

 How can you implement this recruitment strategy?

 Get on Google and start searching for job boards tailored to your niche.
-Simply search for ‘your role’ + job boards – for example ‘marketing + job boards‘.
-And for more diversity ideas, explore our blog on 8 Ways to Boost Diversity & Inclusion in Your Recruitment Process.
+Simply search for ‘your role’ + job boards – for example ‘marketing + job boards.’
+And for more diversity ideas, explore our blog on 31 DEI Tips: How to Promote Inclusivity in the Workplace.

 6. Create a talent pool

-In the world of recruitment, one of the biggest challenges is often sourcing suitable candidates, with the skills and experience you need.
-One way to tackle this problem is to keep a list of vetted candidates on standby by building a high-quality talent pool.
+One of the biggest challenges in recruitment is often sourcing suitable candidates with the skills and experience you need.
+One way to tackle this problem is to build a high-quality talent pool and keep a list of vetted candidates on standby.

 However, a great talent pool isn’t just a list of names and phone numbers.
 A properly curated talent pool provides rich information on each potential candidate, including their: